openUC2/openUC2.github.io/docs/01_Toolboxes/01_DiscoveryCore/ENGLISH/aaron.md

 **Step 5: Adjust for a sharp image**

 Look through the eyepiece.
 Adjust the lenses distance until you see a focused sharp image.
-Note: Adjust the slide's position if necessary.
+Note: If you don’t see the specimen try to adjust the slide’s position carefully until you see the specimen.

 ![](../IMAGES/MINIBOXTUTORIAL/image81.png)
 ![](../IMAGES/MINIBOXTUTORIAL/image31.png)

-## Light Microscope with Finite Optics and Eyepiece
+## Instructions for the Light Microscope with Finite Optics and Eyepiece

 ![](../IMAGES/MINIBOXTUTORIAL/image48.gif)

 ### Elements:

+- Microscope objective (4x) with gear mount (linear stage).
+- Torch lamp with lamp base.
+- Twelve base plates.
+- Sample holder (in cube) with sample.
+- Mirror (in cube).
+- Three empty cubes.
+- Eyepiece (in cube).

 ![](../IMAGES/MINIBOXTUTORIAL/image139.jpg)

-### Diagram:
+### Diagram (side view):

 ![](../IMAGES/MINIBOXTUTORIAL/image2.png)